sujit25/hackathon-solutions/Jio_Ai_code_gladiators_hack/readme.md

 ## Solutions contains 2 approaches:
 1. ImageClassifier - Trained CNN from scratch using keras (tensorflow backend) for classifying patch of parking images into 2 classes -busy/free slot.
 2. ObjectDetection - Trained FasterRCNN for identifying possible parking locations in given parking image and predicting its availability.
+Faster RCNN model has been trained using opensource tool Luminoth(https://luminoth.ai/).

+All files (including model, presentation, data etc) for approach 2 can be downloaded from http://tiny.cc/mwobaz

 ## References
 - Dataset url: http://cnrpark.it/dataset/CNRPark-Patches-150x150.zip